edubart/lpegrex/README.md

 You may want to edit the `SKIP` rule to consider comments if you grammar supports them.

+## Capturing identifier names

-Often we need to create a rule that capture identifier names while ignoring grammar keywords, let call it `NAME`.
+Often we need to create a rule that capture identifier names while ignoring grammar keywords, let call this rule `NAME`.
 To assist doing this the `KEYWORD` rule is automatically generated based on all defined keywords in the grammar, the user can then use it to define the `NAME` rule, in most cases something like: